Rostmoment/HitboxViewer/README.md

 - **Colliders** (`Collider` and `Collider2D`)
 - **NavMesh Obstacles** (`NavMeshObstacle`)

-Colliders and NaxMeshObstacles have 4 different modes
+Colliders and NavMeshObstacles have 4 different modes

 ---